PixWizardry/ComfyUI-VRAMTools/README.md

 # ComfyUI VRAM Tools

-A set of essential utilities for ComfyUI to help you monitor and manage your VRAM (Video RAM) and system RAM usage.
+A set of custom nodes for ComfyUI to help you monitor and manage your VRAM and system RAM usage.
 These tools are designed to provide clear insights into how your workflows are impacting your system's memory, allowing you to optimize for performance and prevent crashes.

 ## 🛠️ Installation